banjocat/docker-registry-example/README.md

 # docker-registry-example
-How to create a self signing TSL docker registry
+Creates a single signing TLS docker registry using ansible

-Work in progress!